 Every state has its own wrongful death statute, and every state sets its own wrongful death statute of limitations.
 The wrongful death statute of limitations in California includes several exceptions that sometimes apply.
-Don’t assume that an exception will apply without talking to your lawyer first, however.
+Don’t assume that an exception will apply without talking to your California wrongful death lawyer first, however.

 The California Wrongful Death Statute

-What the California Wrongful Death Statute of Limitations Does
+Purpose of the California Wrongful Death Statute Of Limitations

 Effect on Settlement Negotiations

 The defendant (or the insurance company) would just love for you to remain asleep at wheel until the statute of limitations deadline has passed.
 Once that happens, you cannot file a suit to enforce your claim.
 Once the threat of a lawsuit is gone, the defendant has no motivation or reason to settle your claim.
 You can expect the defendant to withdraw from settlement negotiations as soon as the statute of limitations deadline passes with no lawsuit filed.

 Exceptions to the Statute of Limitations for Wrongful Death

 Let’s take a look at some exceptions to the California two-year statute of limitations for filing a wrongful death claim.

 Suppose your loved one died because the doctor negligently prescribed the wrong medication.
 In that case, the wrongful death statute of limitations would be three years after the victim’s death, or one year after the plaintiff reasonably should have discovered the negligent prescription, whichever comes first.

 The wrongful death statute of limitations countdown normally starts ticking on the day the victim dies.
 If the potential plaintiffs (relatives and financial dependents) do not learn of the cause of the victim’s death immediately, however, the countdown doesn’t begin until they actually learn the cause of death.
 Once the cause is determined, the clock begins to tick.